quincycheng/katacoda-scenarios/cem-jenkins/finish.md

 Awesome!
-You have learnt how to secure Jenkins pipelines using Conjur & credentials plugins.
+You have learnt how to use Jenkins Shared Library to integrate with CyberArk Cloud Entitlements Manager